Research in the Osteology Department

 For over 100 years, the Osteology Collections at the Peabody Museum have been an important resource for research by scholars within Harvard and from around the world.
 We host an average of 40 visiting researchers a year, who usually spend a combined total of 150 researcher days in the Osteology lab.

-Because of heavy researcher demand and the limited amount of space, it is best to submit a research proposal several months in advance of your intended visit.
+Because of heavy researcher demand and the limited space, it is best to submit a research proposal several months in advance of your intended visit.

 To see if the Peabody curates collections relevant to your research interests, use our Guide to the Osteology Collections Online.

 Access to the Peabody Museum Osteological collections is coordinated by the Osteology staff.
-Please review the Osteology research proposal guidelines before submitting an inquiry request form.
+Please review the Osteology research proposal guidelines before submitting a Collections Access Request Form.
 You may also submit your research proposal to firstname.lastname@example.org.

 Requests for Analytical Sampling must be approved by Museum staff and faculty.
 The committee meets monthly to review requests.